Addressing Third Party Insurance Risk

 This blog was inspired by the meeting facilitated by Julie Gaiaschi, CEO & Co-Founder of TPRA, at TPRA’s November 2024 Practitioner Member Roundtable.
-(To watch the full presentation, TPRA Members can visit our Previous Meetings page and navigate to the November 2024 meeting recording.)
+(To watch the full presentation, TPRA Members can visit our On-Demand Webinars page and navigate to the November 2024 meeting recording.)

 With insurance risk, it is crucial to evaluate whether coverage exists and if it can protect against potential liabilities.
 Furthermore, understanding the types of coverage available and the appropriate limits ensures that your organization is protected against unforeseen events.